The “GROWTH Process” aka “6 Step Blueprint To Success” was developed in the early 1990s.

-If you find yourself regularly falling behind, avoid beating yourself up … ask yourself: “What is getting in the way of progress?”.
+If you find yourself regularly falling behind, avoid beating yourself up … ask yourself: “What’s getting in the way of progress?”.
 Just be honest and change what you can to improve.

 Above all, during the time allocated for taking action on your plan, stop doing things that are not productive.

-Make no bones about it … if you are not getting things done, you will have to take the pain of changing something in order to make progress.
+Make no bones about it … if you are not getting things done, you will have to take the pain of changing something (perhaps behaviours) in order to make progress.

 You will not regret the discipline!
-It will feel great when you achieve what you want.
+It’ll feel great when you achieve what you want.